 2. How to Grow a Lemon Tree From Seed: Germinating Lemon Seeds in the Soil

-I did not try this method beforehand because I had a pretty good success rate with the paper towel, but many vouch for this method.
+I did not try this method beforehand because I had a pretty good success rate with the paper towel, but many people vouch for this method and strategy.

 Unlike the paper towel method, germinating seeds directly in the soil might give them a better chance at survival since they won’t go through transplant shock.

 1. Gather the seeds